shunjilin/UdacityCarNDMPCProject/README.md

 The time horizon, given by N * t, should be tuned to not be too short which results in myopic trajectories but not too long so as not to be too computationally expensive.

-I used an N value of 15 and a dt value of 0.05 which gives a time horizon of 0.75s.
+We used an N value of 15 and a dt value of 0.05 which gives a time horizon of 0.75s.
 This gave a trajectory that was close to the waypoint trajectory.
-Initially I used the recommended value of N=10 and dt=0.1 which gives a time horizon of 1s, but the large dt resulted in not so accurate trajectories.
+Initially we used the recommended value of N=10 and dt=0.1 which gives a time horizon of 1s, but the large dt resulted in not so accurate trajectories.

 ## MPC Preprocessing